 As a huge fan of strong female characters, especially ones that seek out adventure, this was an easy sell.
-I Married the Klondike, is a memoir of a 29 year old kindergarten teacher from Toronto, who moves to a mining town in the Yukon in 1907.
+I Married the Klondike, is a memoir of a 29-year-old kindergarten teacher from Toronto, who moves to a mining town in the Yukon in 1907.
 Expecting a rough mining town filled with brutish miners and showgirls, Laura discovers that Dawson City is quite the opposite.

 Nicknamed Paris of the North, Dawson City is a decadent place where people spend lavishly on grand balls, costume parties and endless social events.
 Latest Parisian fashions are the norm, extravagant sleighing parties and dancing the minuet are just some of the elements of Laura’s new life.
 But it’s not all petticoats and glamour.
-Laura also describes the hard realities on living in a remote mining town, where people often die in their pursuit of gold.
+Laura also describes the hard realities of living in a remote mining town, where people often die in their pursuit of gold.

 I got this book when I visited Whitehorse in the Yukon.
 There is something magical about the place that draws you in.
 Many people who find their way there, never leave.
 It’s really easy to see why.
 I feel like a part of me got a chance to experience what the gold rush life was like though Laura’s memoirs.
-It definitely inspires me to go back to the north and explore Yukon more in depth.
+It definitely inspires me to go back to the north and explore Yukon more in-depth.